DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-05 Narrative Tasks.md

 ### Put the Existing Journal Entries into the Game

-- Refer to this document for instructions on how to import journal entries into the game: [Creating Journal Entries](<../Mechanics/Creating Journal Entries.md>)
+- You can refer to this document for instructions on how to import journal entries into the game: [Creating Journal Entries](<../Mechanics/Creating Journal Entries.md>)
 - Put the two existing journal entries into the game

 ### Floor End Dialogue Interactions